-- a.
-Surveys or information requests from NAPSR or PHMSA; and - b.
+- Surveys or information requests from NAPSR or PHMSA; and - b.
 PHMSA Work Management system tasks?

 - a.
 Melissa keeps copies of survey e-mails with the date she responded written on the e-mail. - b.
 Melissa goes into WMS every time she receives a notice.

-15 If the State has issued any waivers/special permits for any operator, has the state verified conditions of those waivers/special permits are being met?
+All WMS items were closed. - 15 If the State has issued any waivers/special permits for any operator, has the state verified conditions of those waivers/special permits are being met?
 This should include having the operator amend procedures where appropriate.